lukasztecza/legacyCms/README.md

 # tinyCms
-Tiny cms for simple pages
+Tiny cms for simple pages.
+See config/readme.txt for details.